EMH-Mark-I/Chicago95-Custom-XUbuntu-16.04-/INSTALL.md

 #### • Panel Setup:

 Create a new panel if necessary.
 Horizontal, 32px high ONLY (this is for the persistent START button), and 100% Length.
-In the “Appearance” tab set the background style to "None" so that it inherits the theme style.
 (Only horizontal taskbar.
 No vertical taskbar, sorry.)
+In the “Appearance” tab set the background style to "None" so that it inherits the theme style and adjust the Alpha to 100.

 In the “Items” tab, add the following in this order: